wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ### Server Sent Events extension

-This optional extesion provides support for server-to-client communication using WHATWG server sent events protocol as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events.
+This optional extension provides support for server-to-client communication using WHATWG server sent events protocol as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events.
 When supported by the WHEP resource, a "Link" header field with a "rel" attribute of "urn:ietf:params:whep:ext:core:server-sent-events" MUST be returned in the initial HTTP "201 Created" response, with the Url of the Server Sent Events REST API entrypoint.
 The "Link" header field MAY also contain an "events" attribute with a coma separated list of supported event types.

 ~~~~~
 HTTP/1.1 201 Created